One Bathroom, Three Ways

 Because a large part of the design process happens on the front end, when designers meet with clients to discuss how they live and what they want, we needed to provide some context.
 Each architect was given a different scenario, whereby their fictional clients’ wish lists and aesthetic tastes were laid out.
 We gave them before photographs and a floor plan with key measurements and pertinent details.
 We asked them for a fully formed design concept expressed with a new floor plan, elevation drawings, a materials list, and a “mood board”—in short, anything that would help convey what they had in mind.
 The results were inspired, and from them we have gleaned some great ideas and takeaway lessons.

 Design no. 1: Young couple on a budget with room to grow

 Architect: Paul DeGroot

-DeGroot’s key move was to take out the wall separating the laundry closet from the bath to create one large room.
+DeGroot’s key move was to remove a wall separating the laundry closet from the bath to create one large room.
 He shuffled all elements: The toilet was moved to the south wall, replacing the dryer; a new vanity and cabinet occupy the space where the toilet once lived; the existing tub was removed in favor of a shower enclosure; and the stacked washer/dryer unit sits to the left of the shower.
 Of special note is the privacy wall for the toilet.
 Its frosted-glass panel matches the north-facing window—a thoughtful touch.